-As a new writer at Crowd Content, please read this entire guide carefully.
+As a new writer or contributor at Crowd Content, please read this entire guide carefully.
 It contains helpful information to lead you on your journey as a member of the Crowd Content team!

 The answer is simple: SATISFY CLIENTS!